node-red/cookbook.nodered.org/basic/split-text.md

 ### Problem

 You want to split a text, one message per line.
-Each line will generate a separate `msg.payload`.
+Each line will generate a separate <code class="highlighter-rouge">msg.payload</code> `.

 ### Solution

-Use a <code class="node">Split</code> node with the default configuration to separate strings using the sequence `\n`.
+Use a <code class="node">Split</code> node with the default configuration to separate strings using the sequence <code class="highlighter-rouge">\n</code>.

 #### Example